wenext-limited/pr-agent/docs/docs/tools/documentation.md

 - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".

 !!! note "Notes"
-    - The following languages are currently supported: Python, Java, C++, JavaScript, TypeScript, C#.
+    - The following languages are currently supported: `Python, Java, C++, JavaScript, TypeScript, C#, Go, Ruby, PHP, Rust, Kotlin, Scala`
     - This tool can also be triggered interactively by using the [`analyze`](./analyze.md) tool.